Asuma9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Whoami- Prints username of current user
+Id -GN - Printall groups the current user is part of